Jmoorehead1/used-car-price-analysis/README.md

 [practical_application_II.ipynb](practical_application_II.ipynb)

+## Data

 The analysis uses the provided used vehicle dataset containing approximately 426,000 vehicle listings.
-The dataset is not included in this repository due to its file size.**The analysis uses the provided used vehicle dataset containing approximately 426,000 vehicle listings.
-The dataset is not included in this repository due to its file size.**
+The dataset is not included in this repository due to its file size.